 7. Cited author names follow generic patterns

 The model defaults to common English surnames: Smith, Jones, Brown, Williams.
-Real research in a specialized field often has authors with very different surname distributions.
+Real research in a specialized or non-English field usually has a very different surname distribution.

 How to spot it: A bibliography heavy on generic English surnames in a non-English-language field is suspicious.